Italy pushes retail bonds, eyeing inflation and ECB tapering

 “Italian households’ liquidity potentially offers the Treasury a growing investor base in the near future,” said Scope analyst Alvise Lennkh-Yunus.

-While consumer price growth in the 20-nation euro zone eased to 9.5% in January, in Italy it was still running at 10.9%.If you want to find out more information in regards to eVDen EVE Nakliyat check out our web-page.
+While consumer price growth in the 20-nation euro zone eased to 9.5% in January, in Italy it was still running at 10.9%.If you treasured this article and you also would like to acquire more info concerning Evden EvE naKLiYAT generously visit the web-page.
 The ECB targets inflation at 2%.

 “Italians’ savings are no longer safe because of the continuous surges in energy prices and inflation in general,” banking union Fabi said in a report this month.